coderofsalvation/lodash-fp-composition/README.md

 * no if/else-clutter
 * no early returns (pipeline certainty)
 * immutable
-* code is loosely coupled to webrequest
+* code is not tightly coupled to webrequest

 ## Because you don't want this